 Section 427 of GEPA: Assurance Statement

-The Massachusetts Department of Elementary and Secondary Education adheres to Section 427 of the General Education Provisions Act (GEPA).
-In carrying out its educational mission, the Massachusetts Department of Elementary and Secondary Education (ESE) will ensure to the fullest extent possible equitable access to, participation in, and appropriate educational opportunities for individuals served.
+The Massachusetts Department of Elementary and Secondary Education (DESE or the Department) adheres to Section 427 of the General Education Provisions Act (GEPA).
+DESE’s educational vision is anchored in a commitment to high-quality teaching and learning for elementary and secondary students and adult learners.
+The Department works with educators in schools, districts, and other organizations to promote teaching and learning that is antiracist, inclusive, multilingual, and multicultural.
+The Department values each and every student and their families and helps to create affirming environments where students have a sense of belonging and are engaged in deeper learning, resulting in equitable access to opportunities and experiences for all students, particularly those who have been historically underserved.

+To implement this vision, the Department will ensure to the fullest extent possible equitable access to, participation in, and appropriate educational opportunities for individuals served.
 Federally funded activities, programs, and services will be accessible to all teachers, students and program beneficiaries.
-ESE ensures equal access and participation to all persons regardless of their race, color, ethnicity, religion, national origin, age, citizenship status, disability, gender or sexual orientation in its education programs, services, and/or activities.
+DESE ensures equal access and participation to all persons regardless of their race, color, ethnicity, religion, national origin, age, citizenship status, disability, gender or sexual orientation in its education programs, services, and/or activities.

-For state-level activities as well as all other activities supported by federal assistance through our grant applications for LEAs, ESE will fully enforce all federal and state laws and regulations designed to ensure equitable access to all program beneficiaries and overcome barriers to equitable participation.
-ESE will hold LEAs accountable for ensuring equal access and providing reasonable and appropriate accommodations to meet the needs of a diverse group of students, staff, community members and other participants.
+For state-level activities as well as all other activities supported by federal assistance through our grant applications for LEAs, DESE will fully enforce all federal and state laws and regulations designed to ensure equitable access to all program beneficiaries and overcome barriers to equitable participation, such as language and disability.
+DESE will hold LEAs accountable for ensuring equal access and providing reasonable and appropriate accommodations to meet the needs of diverse student groups, staff, community members, and other participants.

-Steps taken to ensure equitable access may include, but are not limited to;
+Steps taken to ensure equitable access are ongoing, and may include, but are not limited to;

 collecting information on potential special accommodation needs (e.g., assistive technology, wheelchair access, translation) as a standard component of meeting/conference registrations;